22nd edition: Saturday 8 July 2017, start 4.50pm

 Please click here to register

-Both our course records holders have a pretty decent pedigree.
+Both our course records holders have pretty decent pedigrees.
 1996 Chicago Marathon winner and double Olympian Paul Evans (then Belgrave Harriers, later City of Norwich AC) set the men’s record of 14mins 11secs back in 2000 – some say it’s a time that will never be beaten – while the fastest woman to date is current GB international Gemma Steel (Charnwood AC) who clocked 15mins 59secs in both 2011 & 2012.

 The minimum age for competitors is 13 years on race day.

 Our prize list is available only to athletes eligible to represent Great Britain & Northern Ireland in international competition.
 First introduced in 2015, this policy is designed to encourage greater competition amongst leading domestic runners.
-We took a lead from other top-notch events such as the Vitality London 10,000 in taking this stance.
+We took a lead from other top-notch events such as the Vitality London 10,000 when taking this stance.

 The prize list for 2017 is:

 - First five men: £500, £300, £200, £100, £50

 - First two women 40+: £50, £25